 Tayler Reid and Taylor Knibb take the title.

-Taylor Knibb wins the women's category
+Taylor Knibb takes victory in the women's category

 The final victory was for Taylor Knibb, the American dominated the race from start to finish, arriving from the cyclist segment and securing her victory in the race on foot.
 The silver medal went to the French Beaugrand and the bronze for the Italian Angelica Olmo.